atharvaj1425/Daily-Lecture-Record-System/README.md

 Feel free to customize this readme according to your project's specific details and requirements.

 ## NOTE:
-Create two superusers since the first superuser you created won't have UniqueId.
+Create two superusers since the first superuser you created won't have UniqueId, so create the second user whom you want to give the all permissions with a UniqueId and add him to the Admin group.